CPS-SKLCS/NAPL/README.md

-# SPL language manual
+# NAPL Manual

 ## Overview

-This is the implementation of paper "From Model to Implementation: A Network Algorithm Programming Language".
+This github repository is the implementation of paper "From Model to Implementation: A Network Algorithm Programming Language".
 In this instruction, you will know how to use NAPL to develop the network algorithms.

 ## Install and Use